 The survivors were welcomed with kindness and compassion by the people of Kilcummin who gave them food and beverages.
 After receiving medical attention from Dr J.J.
-Igoe, Ballina, and Dr Madden Dublin, the mariners were conveyed to Ballina by military lorry where they were met by the Shipwrecked and Mariners Royal Benevolent Society and local Branch of the Irish Red Cross Society.
-The warmth and generosity the shipwrecked sailors received in the welcoming homes of Kilcummin that day contrasted with the cooler reception the Canton crew would later receive from officialdom in Ballina.
-The stricken seafarers were declined entry to the local hospital as “the number of patients was so great at the time that there was no accommodation for them”.
-44 The matron lent 24 blankets which were returned and, having been disinfected and laundered, they were returned to store.
+Igoe, Ballina, and Dr Madden, Dublin, the mariners were conveyed to Ballina by military lorry where they were met by the Shipwrecked and Mariners Royal Benevolent Society and the local branch of the Irish Red Cross Society.
+Arriving in Ballina, the stricken seafarers were declined entry to the local hospital as “the number of patients was so great at the time that there was no accommodation for them”.
+However, the matron lent 24 blankets which were later returned.
+44

-The sailors were taken to Enniscrone where they were accommodated in the local school before later travelling to Dublin where they were accommodated in various hotels including Jury’s, College Green, and Rothesay Hotel, Eden Quay.
+The sailors were taken to Enniscrone where they were accommodated in the local school.
+Later, travelling to Dublin they were accommodated in various hotels including Jury’s, College Green, and Rothesay Hotel, Eden Quay.
 The crew left Dublin in stages between December 1940 and March 1941 to join the Swedish vessel, SS Mansuria, bound from Liverpool to Petsamo, Finland.

-It wasn’t until November 1991 when Jim McLoughlin who was 82-years-old and living in the United States that his bravery was finally recognised when a Swedish government representative, Anders Sjodin, presented him with a silver goblet with his name and the date of the rescue engraved on it.
+It wasn’t until November 1991 that Jim McLoughlin, then 82-years-old and living in the United States, was finally recognised for his bravery when a Swedish government representative, Anders Sjodin, presented him with a silver goblet with his name and the date of the rescue engraved on it.
 45

 The 16 sailors rescued off Kilcummin were Oscar Andreas Johansson, Gothenburg, Sweden (married) 2nd engineer (left Dublin on 28th March 1941 to join the Swedish vessel SS Mansuria which was docked in Liverpool); Per Oscar Johannesson (46), 4th engineer, Gothenburg, Sweden (Left for Grimsby 5th December 1940); Karl Gustaf Siegfried Thorsson, AB Seaman, Karlaham, Sweden (left 14th March 1941); Nils Axel Ekberg, Motorman, Gothenburg, Sweden (left 14th March 1941); Henrik Teodor Henriksson, Carpenter, Helshineborg (left 28th March 1941); Ove Hagbert Olofsson, Motorman, Sweden (left 14th March 1941); Holger Teodor Forsberg, Steward, Sweden (left 28th March 1941); Harold Kristiansen, Norway; Erling Andersen, Norway; Nils Gottard Westberg, 1st Officer, Sweden (left 28th March 1941); Evald Oliver Andersson, AB Seaman, Sweden (left 28th March 1941); Karl Viktor Johansson, AB Seaman, Sweden (left 28th March 1941); Paul Gunar Wihlborg, Second Officer, Sweden (left 14th March 1941); Zosimo Tabudlong, Philippine Islander; Agne Natanaal Kortz, Motorman, Sweden (left 14th March 1941).
 45b

-On Wednesday morning, September 11, 1940, coastalwatchers at Kilcummin found a body dressed in a naval uniform washed ashore.
-From papers found on the body, it was found that the body was that of Cadet Geoffrey Charles Butcher, Appletree Cottage, 21 Fairfield Road, Orpington, Kent.
+On Wednesday morning, September 11, 1940, coastal watchers at Kilcummin found a body dressed in a naval uniform washed ashore.
+Papers found on the body, identified the remains of Cadet Geoffrey Charles Butcher, Appletree Cottage, 21 Fairfield Road, Orpington, Kent.
 He enlisted on the 17th of June and was aged 19 years.
 Other papers bore the marks “Imperial Transport”.

 He was one of three crew members of MV Upwey Grange whose remains were washed ashore along the Mayo coast after the ship, heading for London from Buenos Aires, with 11 passengers and a cargo of 5,500 tons of frozen and tinned meat was hit by one torpedo from U-37 and sank 184 miles west of Achill Head, on August 8, 1940.